fabianjuelich/api_metrics_db/documentation.md

 # Documentation

-## 1. The Problem: What is the actual problem we are facing?
+## 1. The Problem: Need for Automation in Fundamental Analysis

-### What is the problem we want to solve with our Work?

-The problem we aim to solve with our work is the manual execution of fundamental analysis.
-When deciding which stocks to invest in, there are numerous key performance indicators that one must know and analyze.
-Doing this manually and handpicking the indicators requires a lot of effort and concentration.
-To solve this problem, we aim to implement a solution that allows investors to obtain the most important indicators, in our case the 12 most important indicators selected by us, with just one click and display them in a table, automating the entire manual process.

-### Why is this a Problem and why is it important to solve it?

-This is a problem because fundamental analysis is very time consuming and labor intensive.
-Investors would have to collect a large amount of data and analyze it from various sources to make a good and meaningful investment.

-In addition, human error can also occur very easily, as it is possible to miss an important metric or make mistakes when analyzing the data manually.

-It is important for us to solve this problem because our solution can save investors time and effort by automating the analysis process and providing them with the key indicators they need to make informed decisions.
-This can help investors make better investment decisions, reduce the risk of errors, and ultimately lead to better investment outcome.
-It is important for us to solve this problem because our solution can save investors time and effort by automating the analysis process and providing them with the key indicators they need to make informed decisions.
-This can help investors make better investment decisions, reduce the risk of errors, and ultimately lead to better investment results

-## 2. Purpose of the Project: What exactly do we plan to do to solve the problem?
+### Problem Statement:
+The problem we aim to solve is the laborious and time-consuming nature of manually conducting fundamental analysis for stock investments.
+Manual analysis requires significant effort and concentration to collect and analyze key performance indicators (KPIs) from various sources.
+This process is prone to human error and inefficiency.
+Automating fundamental analysis is crucial to save time, reduce errors, and enhance investment decisions.
+By streamlining the analysis process and providing investors with key indicators, our solution aims to improve investment outcomes.

+### Solution Overview:
-We aim to provide investors with an easier way to perform fundamental analysis by creating a solution that generates a table of the 12 most important stock indicators using a stock ticker such as "IBM".
-Our solution will utilize the [Alpha Vantage API](https://www.alphavantage.co/) to gather the necessary data for the indicators.
-Additionally, we will also calculate the indicators ourselves using Alpha Vantage to provide a comparison between the API-generated indicators and our own calculations.
-This solution will make the process of analyzing stock data more efficient and provide investors with the information they need to make informed investment decisions.
+Our project proposes an automated solution that generates a table of the 12 most important stock indicators using a stock ticker, such as "IBM."
+Leveraging the [Alpha Vantage API](https://www.alphavantage.co/), we gather the necessary data for these indicators.
+Additionally, we calculate the indicators ourselves using Alpha Vantage for comparison.
+This solution aims to simplify stock analysis and provide investors with the information they need for informed decision-making.

-## 3. Approach: How exactly is the goal to be achieved?
+## 2. Approach

 To work out the most important stock ratios we will use a [video of the Youtuber Finanzfluss](https://www.youtube.com/watch?v=qie9sxCIhHM) as a reference.

 ### The 12 Most important Financial Ratios (regarding to Finanzfluss)

-Assumption: Compare and understand companies within their respective industries.
+Assumption: Comparing and understanding companies within their respective industries.

 Profitability Ratios:
 - Revenue growth (e.g. compared to previous year)
 - Gross profit (EBITDA margin)
 - Return on equity (ROE)

 Balance Sheet Ratios:
 - Equity ratio
 - Gearing ratio (debt-to-equity ratio)

 Valuation Ratios:
 - Market capitalization
 - Enterprise value (EV)
 - EV/sales